ivargr/python-bioinformatics/part2/Exercises2.md

 ### Exercise 2: Computing GC-content
 GC-content for a sequence is defined as the number of Gs and Cs divided by the sequence length.
-E.g., if half of the sequence contains G or C, then the GC content should be 0.5.
+E.g., if half of the sequence contains G or C, then the GC-content should be 0.5.

-Continue writing your code in the same file, below the code you wrote in Exercise 1.
+Continue writing code in the same file, below the code you wrote in Exercise 1.

 **a**) Find the length of your sequence by using the `len` function.
 Print the length and check that it is correct.